 The provost invites the university community to submit nominations for the Frank and Dorothy Humel Hovorka Prize.

-Nominations submitted by mid-March each year will be considered for award at commencement the following May.
+Nominations submitted by mid-February each year will be considered for award at commencement the following May.
 To make a submission, please complete and submit the Qualtrics form below and provide

 - a letter of nomination (approximately two or three pages);